anycable/docs.anycable.io/docs/pro.md

 # Pro version overview <img class='pro-badge' src='https://docs.anycable.io/assets/pro.svg' alt='pro' />

-> ⏳ Our beta access program is coming soon.
-Stay tuned!
+> Our beta access program is open! <a href="https://form.typeform.com/to/BwBcZmdQ">Become an early adopter today!</a>

 AnyCable-Go Pro aims to bring AnyCable to the next level of efficient resources usage and developer ~~experience~~ happiness.